OWASP/owasp-mastg/Document/0x05e-Testing-Cryptography.md

 byte[] encryptedBytes = cipher.doFinal(input);
 byte[] iv = cipher.getIV();
-// save both the iv and the encryptedBytes
+// save both the IV and the encryptedBytes
 ```

 Both the IV (initialization vector) and the encrypted bytes need to be stored; otherwise decryption is not possible.